 - Outdated graphics drivers or pending Windows updates can be another reason for this dev error code.

 - Some Cold War items are also known to trigger this error.

 - There can be other reasons for this error as well, such as insufficient bandwidth, automated voice profanity ban, etc.

 In any scenario, you can fix the issue by following the below-mentioned fixes.

-Here are the methods to fix error code 5573 in Warzone on your Windows PC:
+Here are the methods to fix error code 5573 or 5763 in Warzone on your Windows PC:

 - Verify the integrity of your game files.

 - Make sure you have installed all Windows updates.

 - Troubleshoot in a clean boot state.

 1] Verify the integrity of your game files